November is Manatee Awareness Month

 But manatees on the Treasure Coast remain vulnerable following an unusual mortality event (UME) that began in 2021 and lasted well into the spring of 2023, claiming the lives of around 2000 manatees.
 Massive loss of seagrass in the lagoon, a primary source of food for wintering manatees, led to starvation-related deaths and malnutrition, which interfered with normal reproductive cycles for many of those that survived.

-The Florida Fish and Wildlife Conservation Commission (FWC) reports that the situation appears to be improving, though the long-term impacts on the overall manatee population in Florida will likely remain unknown for the foreseeable future.
+The Florida Fish and Wildlife Conservation Commission (FWC) reported that the situation improved in 2024, though the long-term impacts on the overall manatee population in Florida will likely remain unknown for the foreseeable future.
 Supplemental feeding and rehabilitation programs were conducted by the agency in parts of the lagoon during the winters of 2022 and 2023.
 By March 2024, the pace of manatee deaths had slowed significantly.
-FWC has no plans to continue the supplemental feeding program this winter.
-They note that certain parts of the estuary, such as the Mosquito Lagoon, are exhibiting seagrass recovery, likely improving foraging opportunities and contributing to an overall improvement in manatee health.
-Unless there are setbacks, another supplemental feeding trial will likely not be necessary, they say.
+FWC ended the supplemental feeding program last winter.
+They noted that certain parts of the estuary, such as the Mosquito Lagoon, were exhibiting seagrass recovery, likely improving foraging opportunities and contributing to an overall improvement in manatee health.

 Observing Manatees on the Treasure Coast